SideControlJS/me-weather/README.md

 1. City Search: Users can search for cities to view current weather conditions.
 2. Search History: Previously searched cities are stored in local storage and displayed under the search bar for easy access.
 3. Current Weather Details: Displays the current temperature, wind speed, and humidity levels, along with a weather icon representing the conditions.
-4. 5-Day Forecast: Presents a 5-day weather forecast, including the
+4. 5-Day Forecast: Presents a 5-day weather forecast, including the temperature, wind speed, and humidity for each day.

 ## Link to Deployed Page